-Students learn how to effectively communicate in a business setting characterized by rapidly changing technologies and an increasingly diverse workforce.
-The course emphasizes oral and written communication across a number of mediums and business applications.
-Students develop skills in business writing and presentations; and learn how to effectively communicate in business settings including the following: delivering good and bad news, applying persuasive business writing and presentation techniques; preparing business reports; communicating for teamwork and meetings with cross-cultural considerations.
-In preparation for subsequent courses, students will also receive an introduction to academic writing, distinguishing the difference between academic and business writing.
+Students learn the distinction between academic and business writing and how to use APA format for writing essays and referencing and citing sources.
+They learn how to effectively communicate in business settings characterized by rapidly changing technologies and an increasingly diverse workforce.
+The course emphasizes oral and written communication across several mediums and business applications.
+Students develop skills in business writing and presentations and learn how to effectively communicate at work including the following: communicating good and bad news; applying persuasive business writing and presentation techniques; preparing business reports; and communicating for teamwork and meetings with cross-cultural considerations.
 Prerequisite(s): None.